 In December 2019, Alma made her debut in the sold out Carnegie Hall in New York, to repeated standing ovations.
 The concert was dedicated to her own compositions.

 As a soloist playing her own compositions, she has appeared in prestigious festivals such as the Lucerne Festival, Aix-en-Provence Festival, and Beijing Music Festival.
-She has appeared as soloist playing her own compositions with orchestras such as the Israel Philharmonic Orchestra, the Royal Philharmonic Orchestra, the Mozarteum Orchestra, Indianapolis Symphony Orchestra, Shenzhen Symphony Orchestra, and the Vienna Chamber Orchestra.
+She has appeared as soloist playing her own compositions with orchestras such as the Israel Philharmonic Orchestra, the Royal Philharmonic Orchestra, the Mozarteum Orchestra, Indianapolis Symphony Orchestra, Shenzhen Symphony Orchestra.

 Alma has featured prominently in the international press, from major features and interviews in the most prominent newspapers around the world, from the New York Times, through most major newspapers in Europe, to the China Daily.
 She has also appeared in numerous television programs across the world.
 In 2017 she was the subject of an hour long BBC Documentary and a CBS 60 Minutes documentary.

 Alma Deutscher plays on a violin made in 1683 by Antonio Stradivari (the Bucher Stradivarius), and on a violin made by Peter Greiner in 2015.
 The Bucher Stradivarius is kindly loaned to her by a generous patron.
 The loan is administered by the Tarisio Trust.